 Limned in cadenced song…

-These environs, the area around Bahia’s great Baía de Todos os Santos — Bay of All Saints — the diaspora’s historically freighted and ponderously weighted center of gravity — ground zero for Brazil’s sun-corona-vibrant Afro-Brazilian culture — bear a denomination justifiably echoing a thunderclap thrown by Nzazi: the Recôncavo (“heh–KAWN–kah-vo“).
+These environs, the area around Bahia’s great Baía de Todos os Santos — Bay of All Saints — the diaspora’s historically freighted and ponderously weighted naval — ground zero for Brazil’s sun-corona-vibrant Afro-Brazilian culture — bear a denomination justifiably echoing a thunderclap (thrown of course, by Nzazi, the Thor of the Bantus who formed by far the greatest population in this area): the Recôncavo [“heh–KAWN–kah-vo“].

-Where survivors (Oxalá and Iansã, Dandalunda and Katendê and Kabila, et al) of the long gloaming twilight of the gods on the African continent found a new home and in whose music and dance a national ethos would be born (the rhythms which propel Brazilian music like a sustained, subtly controlled explosion, samba included, were all derived from sacred music of Africa).
+Where survivors — Nzazi himself, and Oxalá and Iansã, Dandalunda and Katendê and Kabila et al — of the long gloaming twilight of the gods on the African continent found a new home and in whose music and dance a national ethos would be born.

-Salvador and the Bahian Recôncavo are cradle and repository for the immense immaterial treasure troves of a place even the name of which (Brazil) was inspired in heat and embers (from brasa, through pau brasilis — Brazilwood, with its crepuscular red tint).
+A population the collective consciousness of which is cradle and repository for the immense immaterial treasure troves of a place even the name of which (Brazil) was inspired in heat and embers (from brasa, through pau brasilis — Brazilwood, with its crepuscular red tint).